-- Mesothelioma is a rare type of cancer that usually arises from the lining of the lung (pleura) and less commonly the lining of abdomen (peritoneum).
+- Mesothelioma is a rare type of cancer that occurs in the lining of the lungs (pleura) and less commonly the lining of the abdomen (peritoneum).

 How Mesothelioma Affects Your Body

 Mesothelioma, like all cancers, starts when a cell’s DNA experiences changes (mutations) that cause the cell to receive the wrong information and multiply unchecked.
 This out of control cell growth results in a tumor (mass).

 Scientists do not know for sure what causes mesothelioma, however, researchers have identified factors that are proven to increase the risk for developing the cancer.
 Although not the only factor, asbestos exposure is strongly linked to the development of mesothelioma.